hsandt/pp-dash/README.md

 # P.P.
 Dash

-This game was made as part of the Global Game Jam 2015 at chika-ba, Japan ([see entry](https://globalgamejam.org/2015/games/p-p-dash)).
-To play it, either download a copy of the repository and run `index.html`, or go to the [itch.io page](https://hsandt.itch.io/pp-dash).
+This game was made as part of the Global Game Jam 2015 at chika-ba, Japan ([see entry](https://globalgamejam.org/2015/games/p-p-dash)), and is only available in Japanese.
+If you cannot read it, you can still follow the instructions below to play.

+To play, either download a copy of the repository and run `index.html`, or go to the [itch.io page](https://hsandt.itch.io/pp-dash).

 ## Rules